Wolverine971/9takes/src/blog/enneagram/enneagram-type-4.md

 <h2 id="stress">🤯 Enneagram 4s Under Stress</h2>

-Their stress number is Type 2.
-Type 2s are generous, caring, and nurturing.
-When they're under stress, they might become more emotionally needy and dependent on others, as well as manipulative and controlling in their relationships.
-They might also struggle with feeling unlovable or inadequate.
+Type 4s under stress go to 2.
+The <a href="/blog/enneagram/enneagram-type-2">type 2</a> is generous, caring, and nurturing.
+When the type 2 is under stress, they become more emotionally needy and dependent on others.
+They can also become manipulative and controlling in their relationships.

+Type 4s when stressed struggle with feeling unlovable or inadequate.
+In that state of negativity they can become clingy and seek constant reassurance and validation from others.
+They also might become a people pleaser to gain approval.
+If their motional needs are not being met they may resort to manipulative tactics, such as guilt-tripping or playing the victim, to gain sympathy and attention.

 Read more about <a href="/blog/enneagram/enneagram-stress-number">other types under stress </a>

 </section>